jimclydegm/logotoanything/README.md

-# Catalyst Demo
+# LogoToAnything

-To run the Catalyst demo, first install the npm dependencies:
+To run the LogoToAnything application, first install the npm dependencies:

 ```bash
 npm install